-Today, February 3rd, 2019 is the 60th anniversary of the 1959 plane crash that killed Buddy Holly (22), Richie Valens (17), and J.P.
+It was February 3rd, 1959 when a plane crash killed Buddy Holly (22), Richie Valens (17), and J.P.
 “The Big Bopper” Richardson (28) .
 Because of the song “American Pie”, that tragic event is often referred to as “The day the music died”.

 I don’t remember the news story from when it first broke.
 I was 10 years old, and the news wasn’t everywhere like it is today.
 The fact is, except for knowing “That’ll Be The Day” and “Peggy Sue”, I wasn’t very aware of how special Buddy Holly was until years later.
 That’s probably the way it was for many people.

 Buddy Holly had his first hit “That’ll Be The Day” (#1) in 1957, followed that same year by “Peggy Sue” (#3) and “Oh Boy” #(10).
 In 1958, he had 4 more Top-40 hits, with “Maybe Baby” being the only major hit at #17.
 Richie Valens had the two-sided hit “La Bamba”/”Donna” (#2), and The Big Bopper (who was a radio DJ) had one major hit “Chantilly Lace” (#6).
 He also wrote “Running Bear” for Johnny Preston, and it later became a #1 hit.